AndreiFitai/symmetrical-bassoon/README.md

 - I wanted to use Elasticsearch as it had integrated fuzzy search and wanted to try out a new technology.
 This became a problem since the learning curve was a bit too high and i couldn't really make it work fast enough.
 The fuzzy match query also has a strict maximum allowed Levenshtein Edit distance of 2 which would not work considering the requirements of this challange.
   In the end i stuck with MySQL which for a small sample size does the job - it pulls all translations of the specified target language and calculates distances for each text - i would be curious to see how everything with work with a huge sample size.

 - Testing - this is a personal challenge for me as i'm struggling with mocking/stubbing in TS.
 For example i got stuck trying to mock nodemailer and in the end i had to call it quits as i was running out of time.
 This is definetly an area where i want to focus on in the future.
+In the end i switched to Jest from Mocha/Chai as it was easier to work with and mock dependencies.

 - Issues between different TypeORM and ts-node-dev - this ate quite a bit of my time as i couldn't figure out what was going on because of my inexperience with how ts-node-dev actually works.
 Fixed by providing different ormconfig entities locations based on `NODE_ENV` value which is set when running migrations or starting the service.